Residential Letting & Property Management

 -

-When would you recommend the frequency of periodic inspection are relaxed from a lesser frquency than every 3 months?
+When would you recommend the frequency of periodic visits are relaxed from a lesser frequency than every 6 months?